 There is a need to enhance the traditional model care.

 Currently, 80 percent of individuals 65+ have at least one chronic condition; 77 percent have at least two.
-With the 65+ population projected to almost double to 98 million in 2060, health care organizations are rethinking the way in which they deliver care and the costs associated with it.1
+With the 65+ population projected to almost double to 98 million in 2060, healthcare organizations, like hospitals and health systems, are rethinking the way in which they deliver care and the costs associated with it.1

 In fact, the cost to treat chronic conditions alone is 3.5 times higher than that of other conditions and accounts for 80% of all hospital admissions.2